-Another Whole30 recipe that the whole family can enjoy, because we all know our toddlers aren’t joining in on the challenge!
-My 3 year old and my 1 year old devoured this one, which makes a momma happy.
+Another Whole30 recipe that the whole family can enjoy because we all know our toddlers aren’t joining in on the challenge!
+My 3-year-old and my 1-year-old devoured this Whole30 Braised Brisket, which makes a momma happy.

 I know all you other moms, aunts, dads, and grandparents can laugh at this and I do, too.
 It is funny!
 But, I really really need to get a grip on this habit.
 It is, literally, out of control.
 I am so thankful for this round of Whole30 to remind me, again, that I can control myself while serving my kids their meals!!!!
 If you’re a momma like me and have this same struggle, do the whole30, it will definitely cure you even though it is really tough at first.
 You can do it!

-Back to the recipe though.
+Back to the Whole30 Braised Brisket recipe though.
 Try it, it’s great! 🙂

 - 4 lbs.
 Flat, Trimmed beef brisket